 Richard Turner FdSc MBACP MSET

-Hi, I'm Richard and my passion as a counsellor and ex-cult member is to help people recover from the trauma associated with experiences of intense control, manipulation and psychological abuse.
-This might be caused by spiritual abuse and cults, an abusive relationship, modern slavery or even from an abusive manager in a workplace.
+Hi, I'm Richard and my passion as a counsellor is to help people recover from the trauma associated with experiences of being intensely controlled, manipulated and psychologically abused.
+This might come in the form of:

-I often link coercive controlling behaviour and abuse in these different contexts because, in many ways, a coercive/controlling relationship is like a two-person cult.
+I often link coercive controlling behaviour and abuse in these different contexts because, in many ways, a coercive/controlling relationship is like a two-person cult, which also has similarities to modern slavery.
 The perpetrator attempts to gain control of their partner/family member/employee like a cult leader gains control of their followers, isolating them from support, manipulating, shaming them and exploiting them.
-Many of the same models and theories of mind control can be adapted and considered when counselling and supporting a person recovering from each context.
-Furthermore, each area often overlaps and there are close parallels between each context and modern slavery too.

 Upon escaping from a controlling, abusive environment, people often feel confused and like a huge void has been left in their life.
 This is because so much of their life and identity revolved around the perpetrator/cult leader or group.
 Low self-esteem and struggles with identity are very common after escaping and caused by the mind control techniques used by the abuser; gaslighting and manipulation etc.

-When leaving a controlling cult or relationship, it can be very difficult to build up trust and find somebody who understands the psychological processes that have occurred during the controlling experiences.
+When leaving an abusive and controlling environment, it can be very difficult to build up trust and find somebody who understands the psychological processes that have occurred during the controlling experiences.
 This can also lead to further feelings of isolation.

 My goal is to gently and sensitively help people understand their experience, psychologically escape from coercive control and reclaim their life.